syntex82/Nodepress/README.md

    ```
 3. Edit these values as needed
 4. Save the file
+5. Re-run the seed: `npx prisma db seed`
-5. Restart the application with `npm run dev`
+6. Restart the application with `npm run dev`

 <br />